igor725/cserver-api/docs/Compilation.md

 ## Notes

 * It is strongly recommended to recompile all plugins every time you update the server.
-* Igor's main OS is Windows 10, this means the Linux builds are not well tested.
 * By default, the server doesn't have many basic commands.
 Compile the [cs-base](https://github.com/igor725/cs-base) plugin for an expanded command set.